anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 2. Explaining patterns
 3. Writing narratives

-So instead of trying to classify events, I:
+So instead of trying to classify events, we:
 1. Use **pandas** to find statistical patterns (this works great!)
 2. Use **LLM** to explain what those patterns mean (this is what LLMs are good at!)